 Matrix of Momentum - Small Actions Forms Big Impacts

 Lake Erie defines characteristics of Buffalo’s waterfront - the view, the natural landscapes, and the shoreline.
 The site has a rich cultural heritage.
 Within the context of city renewal and living improvement, future development presents imminent opportunities to tackle emerging challenges in infrastructure and sustainability.
 Through careful analysis of existing context and technological trajectory, the matrix integrates green and mobility systems with development.
-It aims to deliver a future waterfront that gives Buffalo an urban identity; rekindles connection between communities; and provides opportunities in sustainable growth.
+It aims to deliver a future waterfront that gives Buffalo an urban identity; rekindles connection between communities; and provides opportunities for sustainable growth.

 It’s about systems.
 It’s about strategies.
 It’s about management.
-It about going from small to big influences.
-The earlier stage of the project will be about small scale interventions, such as fixing one sidewalk and planting a few trees, and slowly we will have more power to upgrade a street.
+It is about going from small to big influences.
+The earlier stage of the project will be about small-scale interventions, such as fixing one sidewalk and planting a few trees, and slowly we will have more power to upgrade a street.
 Many streets will evolve into a nicer district.
 Planting a couple of trees in improving multiple aspects of microscale.
 Connecting the trees becomes corridors/parks.
 The network of trees becomes habitat, etc. Gradually, we have infrastructures for new transportation methods, green systems, established industries, and recreational programs.
 In each of the interventions, we have low to high-cost solutions.
 We combine and manage them with a strategy.
 We start with small interventions and reasonable projects, and strategically built up the city's systems.
 How to integrate different systems and how to carefully manage to yield positive results is the key.
-That will provide the city with an optimum momentum.
+That will provide the city with optimum momentum.

 A Landscape Approach - A Growing Buffalo

-This green system will evolve into one of the driving engines of Buffalo’s future growth in infrastructure, economy and urban life.
+This green system will evolve into one of the driving engines of Buffalo’s future growth in infrastructure, economy, and urban life.
 The waterfront will be a critical building block of this city-wide infrastructure.

 Transforming the Skyway